Chapter 59: The Role of Observer — Observer and Observed

 Quantum Analogy: Measuring quantum systems changes them.

-Mathematical Analog: Observing mathematical systems through consciousness changes them.
+Mathematical Analog: Observing mathematical systems through observer changes them.

 Resolution: Accept measurement as participation rather than observation.